Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-For the small-model-large-batch case, we can see a clear distinction compared to the previous case. (i) Memory footprint and runtime seem not to be a trade-off anymore, as data-parallel can have both less runtime and less memory footprint. (ii) Weight-sharding has fewer effects, because there are not many large weights that are worth being sharded anymore.
+For the large-batch, small-model case, the behavior differs: (i) memory and runtime no longer form a clear trade-off, as data-parallelism can achieve both low runtime and low memory usage; (ii) weight sharding has smaller impact because the model contains fewer large parameters worth sharding.

-From the two cases we can see that different models and training setups can result in different preferences in parallel strategies.
-And real-world cases can be much more complicated. ~\autoref{fig:merged_memory_runtime}c shows the results of running a LlaMa-70B model with batch=1024 on a 1024 H100 system, which composites features from both previous cases.
-First, we observe the effect of weight sharding on reducing the memory footprint.
-Second, the best strategies for reducing the memory footprint are not the simple data/tensor/content/pipeline parallel, but more likely a mixture of different parallel strategies, shown as dirty colors at the bottom of the figure.
-Third, data-parallel is still the best strategy in reducing overall runtime.
-However, this is only achievable when memory capacity is sufficient.
-In our case, the high DP strategies are achievable on both the 80GB and 40GB versions of H100.
-However, if we further constrain the memory capacity down to 24GB, the optimal one will come with a composite parallel strategy with \textit{(dp=64, tp=4, cp=4, w/ FSDP)}
+These results show that different models and training regimes favor different parallel strategies.
+Real-world scenarios can be even more nuanced: \autoref{fig:merged_memory_runtime}c shows results for LLaMA-70B (batch = 1024) on a 1024-GPU H100 system, combining characteristics of both earlier cases.
+Weight sharding again lowers memory footprint.
+The most memory-efficient configurations are mixed parallel strategies-visible as blended-color points near the bottom.
+Data parallelism still yields the fastest runtime, but only when memory capacity is sufficient: high-DP configurations are feasible on both 80\,GB and 40\,GB H100s.
+Under a tighter 24\,GB constraint, however, the optimal configuration becomes a composite strategy such as \textit{(dp = 64, tp = 4, cp = 4, with FSDP)}.